 We took one day and split the older kids and younger kids up for separate trips.
 The older kids got to enjoy a ghost walk, while the young ones headed off to Montreal for a Biodome trek.
 We all ended up better off for having some separate time.

-to cook more in the evenings, but we didn’t do a proper meal plan.
+We wanted to cook more in the evenings, but we didn’t do a proper meal plan.
 That meant we got home late and didn’t have the right food on hand.
 Doing a little prep work during breakfast could have saved us a couple of hundred dollars – those pub meals add up fast.

 As a grown up with young kids, I spend all of my time shepherding around the crew.
 Next time I’ll build in a little time with mom (a dinner out, even drinks) to enjoy the experience a little more.